bakpakin/Fennel/tutorial.md

 that to `require`.
 For instance, a file called `lib/ui/menu.lua` would be read when loading the module `lib.ui.menu`.

-Out of the box `require` doesn't work with Fennel files, but you can add an entry to Lua's `package.searchers` (`package.loaders` in Lua 5.1) to support it:
+Out of the box `require` only works with Lua files, not Fennel, but you can add an entry to Lua's `package.searchers` (`package.loaders` in Lua 5.1) to support it: